tannu64/Predicting-Sales-Using-Linear-Regression-in-R/README.md

 - The residual plot evaluates the distribution of errors.

 ## Contact
-For any queries or feedback, feel free to contact [Your Name] at [Your Email].
+For any queries or feedback, feel free to contact TannuWorks at agapaitanveermou@gmail.com.